-The University issues student-parking tags during new student orientation.
-After orientation, student-parking tags are available in the reception window at the Admissions Office.
-The hang tag must be displayed on the rear view mirror of your vehicle.
+All University parking lots require a current parking tag for that academic year or a temporary parking permit clearly visible.
+The University issues free student-parking tags during new student orientation.
+After orientation, free student-parking tags are available in Student Affairs.
+The hang tag must be displayed on the rearview mirror of your vehicle.
 Please be aware of the designated parking areas for faculty, staff and students.